Kansas City, Jackson County, MO

 3

-Call a licensed Missouri locksmith
+request a connection to an Missouri locksmith

 Missouri requires locksmith licensing — ask for the license number before dispatch.
 If you're on the Kansas side (Overland Park, Lenexa, Shawnee), check local municipal requirements.
 Get a phone estimate — standard residential lockouts should run $75-$175 in the KC metro.
 Be wary of suspiciously low quotes ($15-$30) that indicate scam operations.

 Done these 3 steps?
-Call us — we'll handle the rest.
+Call us to request a connection.

 (520) 783-3777